When a Blogger Loses Her Day Job: 10 Months Later

 I know that’s the wrong answer.
 Because whatever your goal determines your activities.
 But I just don’t know.

 All I just know that I love creating, I love inspiring you, and I love learning right alongside you.
 I just haven’t translated that into a S.M.A.R.T goal for the future.
 So how do you grow when you don’t even know what you’re growing into??

 What I do know is that I’ll never stop creating.
 I’ll never stop blogging.
 I may not always blog for business or income.
 But one thing is for certain: I’ll always be here creating, inspiring, and teaching.

-So as my plane is about to touch down in Memphis, Tennessee, I think about these 10 truths and wonder what you’d think about these truths.
 I’m sure I’m not the only hobby-blogger-turned-pro-blogger to feel this way about blogging.
 I’d love to know how YOU feel about these truths.
 What surprises you the most?

 Photo courtesy of FreeDigitalPhotos.net.